Rezin

-Biography
+Reign

+During his reign, he was a tributary of King Tiglath-Pileser III of Assyria (r.
+745-727 BC).

+Rebellion

 Rezin conspired with a number of Levantine kings (e.g., Hiram II of Tyre) to rebel against Tiglath-Pileser III.
 Rezin's reign ended in 732 BC, when Tiglath-Pileser III sacked Damascus and annexed Aram:

 In order to save his life, he (Raḫiānu) fled alone and entered the gate of his city [like] a mongoose.
 I [im]paled his foremost men alive while making (the people of) his land watch.
 For forty-five days I set up my camp [aro]und his city and confined him (there) like a bird in a cage.
 I cut down his plantations, [...] ..., (and) orchards, which were without number; I did not leave a single one (standing).

 I surrounded (and) captured [the city ...]ḫādara, the ancestral home of Raḫiānu (Rezin) of the land Damascus, [the pl]ace where he was born.